LeonardoBraga/ng2-helpers/README.md

 ng2-helpers
 ===========

+### Update (Aug 2018): This repo is archived.
+Leaving it in my profile just because it shows some interesting old-school techniques that were pretty useful at the time this was written.

 This library provides helpers that allow the creation of directives in Angular 1.3+ using a syntax that's similar to how you create components in Angular 2.0.